 Now for the good stuff, clam chowder, lobster rolls, and some of the other best seafood you can ask for, Boston is your place.

 Legal Seafoods, a local chain and hometown favorite is really good and very pricey, but I would suggest going to a local joint if you had to choose one over the other.
 Visiting Boston’s Seaport district, along a stretch of water in South Boston, you’ll be matched with a string of sleek restaurants, hotels, and bars, with a waterfront view.
 One of my favorite places to go, I bring all of my guests to the Seaport.
 Fit with its own Legal Seafood, it also has delicious Mexican food options with either Temazcal Cantina or Rosa Mexicano, both great options.
 The local joint I mentioned above for one of the best lobster rolls?
 It’s in the seaport, Yankee lobster.
 Rated 4.4 stars, there’s no-frill or glam, with all of the focus being put into the taste of the food.

 Famous for its Italian background and tight streets, you MUST visit the North End, a neighborhood in Boston, home to Mike’s Pastries where it’s imperative you get one of the infamous cannolis.
 Don’t let the long line fool you, it moves quickly and it’s worth the wait.
-As with most cities and popular restaurants, someone will always claim there’s a better, less popular option to go to, but don’t listen, Mike’s is a must-visit.
+As with most cities and popular restaurants, someone will always claim there’s a better, less popular option to go to, but don’t listen-or go to both, Mike’s is a must-visit.
 Aside from Mike’s, the North End has a ton of authentic Italian restaurants to choose from.
 Pricey, yet worth it.